k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

    > Note: For simplicity, this checkbox affects all Broadway flow input parameters.

 4. Choose whether to add and present the Broadway flow output as fields in Graphit, or not.
-This option is similar to the option stated in the SQL entry of the above table.
+This option is similar to the one stated in the SQL entry of the above table, where the Query Builder pop-up window closes and you are then asked whether to present the SQL fields.